yaikobzeray/dev-journal/activity_log.md

 Wrote a multi-stage Dockerfile for the Django app.
 Final image is under 120MB using python:3.12-slim.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 28 February 2024 — Entry 2

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*